LogicAppUnit/TestingFramework/README.md

 [<img align="right" src="https://raw.github.com/LogicAppUnit/TestingFramework/main/LogicAppUnit.png" width="120" />]
 LogicAppUnit is a testing framework that simplifies the creation of automated unit tests for Standard Logic Apps running in a *local development environment*, or on a *build server as part of a DevOps pipeline*.
 Standard Logic Apps do not include an out-of-the-box testing capability and this framework has been designed to fill this gap.
 The framework is based on the [Logic Apps Sample Test Framework](https://techcommunity.microsoft.com/t5/integrations-on-azure-blog/automated-testing-with-logic-apps-standard/ba-p/2960623) that was developed by Henry Liu, and includes additional functionality to make it easier to author and run tests and validate (assert) the results.

-It is important to mention what this framework does not do.
-It does not support the testing of:
+The framework does not support the testing of:

-- Consumption Logic App workflows
+- Consumption Logic App workflows.
-- Standard Logic App workflows that have been deployed to Azure
+- Standard Logic App workflows that have been deployed to Azure.

 The testing framework includes these high-level capabilities:

 - Replace non-HTTP triggers with HTTP triggers to enable automated testing of every workflow, irrespective of the trigger type.
-- Removes external service dependencies for built-in connectors by replacing these actions with HTTP actions and a mock HTTP server that is managed by the framework.
+- Remove external service dependencies for built-in service provider connectors by replacing these actions with HTTP actions and a mock HTTP server that is managed by the framework.
-- Removes external service dependencies for managed API connectors by automatically re-configuring managed API connections to use a mock HTTP server that is managed by the framework.
+- Remove external service dependencies for managed API connectors by automatically re-configuring managed API connections to use a mock HTTP server that is managed by the framework.
-- Removes all retry policies to ensure that tests exercising failure scenarios do not take a long time to execute.
+- Remove all retry policies to ensure that tests exercising failure scenarios do not take a long time to execute.
 - Detailed logging to help with workflow test authoring and debugging.
 - Programmatic access to the workflow run history to enable assertion of workflow run status, response status, action status and more.
+This includes support for action repetitions inside a loop.
 - Programmatic access to the requests sent to the mock HTTP server to enable assertion of the data sent from the workflow to external service and APIs.
 - Override specific local settings for a test case to enable more testing scenarios (e.g. feature flags).
 - Automatically enable run history for stateless workflows by creating the `Workflows.<workflow name>.OperationOptions` setting.